nomi96/Tapmad_Case_Study/README.md

 ![decision tree](diagrams/decision_tree_simple.png)

-*(Full branch-level version, including the confidence-score breakdown and the closed-month routing, is at `diagrams/decision_tree.png`.)*

 Both sides are first restricted to **money-bearing** txn types and conformed to a common reporting currency and a UTC-derived `business_date`.
 Then: